Trump retweeted a video with false covid-19 claims. One doctor in it has said demons cause illnesses.

 “Neither passionate speeches nor tweets have any impact on our decision-making process,” Ihekweazu said in an interview.

-In a separate speech in Washington, Immanuel said that she first prescribed the drug in Africa’s most populous country.
+In a separate speech in Washington, Immanuel said she first prescribed the drug in Africa’s most populous country.
 “I went to medical school in West Africa, Nigeria, where I took care of malaria patients, treated them with hydroxychloroquine and stuff like that,” she said, according to a transcript of the event.
 “So I’m used to these medications.”

 But doctors in Nigeria urged caution Tuesday, hoping to make clear where the nation’s medical community stands on the controversial treatment.

-“This kind of ‘fake news,’ these rumors all over social media — it’s a huge challenge for us as health workers,” said Ndukwe Emmanuel Ifeanyi, a national committee member of the Nigerian Association of Resident Doctors, which represents more than a third of the country’s physicians.
+“This kind of ‘fake news,’ these rumors all over social media — it’s a huge challenge for us as health workers,” said Ndukwe Emmanuel Ifeanyi, a national committee member of the National Association of Resident Doctors of Nigeria, which represents more than a third of the country’s physicians.
 “People don’t know what is real.
 People get hurt.”

 Read more: